technosophos/Pronto.js/doc/glossary.md

   HTTPServer:

-    Presto extends the Node.js HTTP server.
-The Presto version uses a registry to build a new router, and then routes HTTP requests accordingly.
+    Pronto extends the Node.js HTTP server.
+The Pronto version uses a registry to build a new router, and then routes HTTP requests accordingly.